 Obviously, pockets themselves weren’t new to military uniforms.
 The quintessential pant-leg cargo pocket was indispensable in the Korean War; as a result, cargo pockets have adorned military combat uniforms (and military-inspired fashion?) ever since.
-Pockets on the blouse were utilized during the Vietnam War, and after 9/11, they got
+They were also used on blouses during the Vietnam War, and after 9/11, they got fancy even more utilitarian.

 “This isn’t about a cosmetic redesign of the uniform,” said Col. John Norwood, the project manager for Clothing and Individual Equipment.
 “It’s a functionality change of the uniform that will improve the ability of Soldiers to execute their combat mission.”

 One of the favored changes was the addition of the shoulder pocket, which replaced the bottom pockets on the jacket after troops realized they couldn’t access the front of their uniform while wearing body armor.
 The shoulder, however, was a handy location.
 These were tilted forward and buttons were replaced with zippers for function and comfort in combat.

 The Centers for Disease Control and Prevention, along with the federal agency responsible for investigating environmental threats, will begin assessing residents near eight active and former military bases for exposure to chemicals found in firefighting foam and other products.

 The CDC, along with the Agency for Toxic Substances and Disease Registry (ATSDR), will check for exposure to per- and polyfluoroalkyl substances, referred to as PFAS compounds, which have been linked to infertility, immune disorders, developmental delays in children and some cancers.